Royal Rumble (1999): Royal Rumble match

-The Royal Rumble match began with Steve Austin and Vince McMahon circling each other.
+The Royal Rumble match began with Stone Cold Steve Austin and Vince McMahon circling each other.
 McMahon mistimed a clothesline and Austin punched him into the corner, stomping a mudhole.
 Austin then went to throw McMahon over the top rope but stopped, wanting to take his time as Golga came to the ring.
 With Austin distracted by Golga, McMahon fled under the bottom rope (and thus wasn't eliminated) but Austin soon followed when Golga was eliminated.
 Austin followed McMahon through the crowd and eventually fought their way to the halls of the arena and was led into the public toilets where The Corporation were waiting to beat Austin down and leave him unconscious on the floor.
 In the ring Droz had come out and waited the allotted time until Edge made his appearance, the two fighting only to quickly eliminate Gillberg as soon as he entered the ring.
 When Dan Severn entered the ring he immediately gunned for the also freshman Steve Blackman, the two fighting in the corner until Tiger Ali Singh came in and attacked Blackman.
 Meanwhile, clips were shown of Austin being lifted onto a gurney and eventually being taken to hospital.
 Shortly after, The Blue Meanie entered the match and went after Singh, before being cornered by Droz.
 When the eleventh man was scheduled to enter, nobody showed and backstage Mabel was shown throwing Headbanger Mosh into a wall before entering the Rumble himself in Mosh's place.
 Shortly after entering the match, Mabel took out Blackman, Severn, Singh, Meanie and Droz, and started a clash with Road Dogg, who was just fresh and took Edge out, having the upper hand.
 But after having some dominance, the lights went out, and when they came back up, under a blue hue, The Acolytes and Mideon had eliminated Mabel and took him to meet The Undertaker who put him in a (kayfabe) trance.
 None of them were competitors.
 Road Dogg was left on his own and quickly eliminated Gangrel but had more difficulty with Kurrgan.
 Al Snow tried to help Road Dogg but when he over zealously climbed the ropes to push Kurrgan out, Road Dogg jumped on the opportunity to push him over.
 The ring gradually began to fill up again with Goldust and Godfather until Kane entered, instantly putting all four wrestlers over the top rope and then eliminating himself when some asylum workers came to try and commit him.